How to choose Fiduciary Financial Advisor

 Fee-Based ≠ Fee-Only

-Don’t be fooled by clever semantics.
+The terms sound similar, but the difference is significant.
 “Fee-based” advisors can receive commissions and third-party incentives.
-Ensure your advisor is a Fee-Only NAPFA-Registered Financial Advisor
+A Fee-Only NAPFA-Registered Financial Advisor cannot.

 2